pemekcz/lockCalPatch/README.md

 # lockCalPatch
-Patch to show calendar events in lockscreen
+Locksceen patch for sailfish to show calendar events

+This is a patch for the lockscreen to show the upcoming events for the next seven days.